langchain-ai/chat-langchain/instructions.md

 You have direct access to these tools:

+The tools listed below are the only callable tools.
+Never call filesystem, shell, or subagent tools.

 ### 1. `search_docs_by_lang_chain` - Official Documentation Search
 Search LangChain, LangGraph, LangSmith, and Deep Agents official documentation (300+ guides).